 | Printed label | Care instructions, short-run content | Lower | Good for text, less texture, wear depends on print method |

 Ask for an itemized quote.
-A single line that says “1,000 labels” does not reveal whether the price includes folding, cutting, cartons, or sample setup.
+A single line that says “1,000 labels” does not show whether the price includes folding, cutting, cartons, or sample setup.
 A clear quote from a damask woven labels factory supplier should separate unit cost, sample cost, packing, and freight so you can compare real totals instead of headline numbers.

 Production steps and timeline: from artwork approval to shipment